-1.2 Agree CQI roles and responsibilities
+1.2 AGREE CQI ROLES AND RESPONSIBILITIES

 - It is important to define and delegate specific roles and responsibilities in the team.
 Potential roles or different team members are included as an Appendix. - Consider in your team who has the skills and ability to complete each task.
-You could ask staff to gauge their confidence out of 10 to complete an allocated task- this can help identify learning needs. - Ensure all team members have access to the PenCS suite and the CAT Plus data tool and/or Primary Sense to allow prompts for care action items. - Identify and meet the training and education requirements of team members to fulfil their CQI role. - Remember to share your CQI plan (template) with the whole practice team to ensure that everyone is aware of the activity and their roles and responsibilities.
+You could ask staff to gauge their confidence out of 10 to complete an allocated task- this can help identify learning needs. - Ensure all team members have access to the Primary Sense data tool allow prompts for care action items. - Identify and meet the training and education requirements of team members to fulfil their CQI role. - Remember to share your CQI plan (template) with the whole practice team to ensure that everyone is aware of the activity and their roles and responsibilities.